Karmic moods: How do we see our patterns?

 Karmic Moods and Choice

-Even if one person has a certain karma that is due to ripen, we have a choice as to how we act.
+Even if one person has certain karma that is ripening, we have a choice as to how we act.
 If a group of practitioners are in retreat together and practice mindfulness, they will choose not to act or react badly.
 Because they have practiced well, their minds are strong so they will be careful and conscientious in their actions.
 But for normal people like us without strong minds, it is not so easy.
 Karma then can create strong emotions or moods – that’s why we may suddenly get angry, or upset, or happy – and we don’t seem to have any control.
+We’ve allowed our habits to overtake our stable mind.
 Our minds swing back and forth crazily without any stability.
 That is the “swing” of karma: we see it with our changing and fickle moods.
 Yet if we don’t “swing” with karma, it cannot do anything to us.

 Good News on Karma

 As a final thought, it is important to know that the present mind has more power than our past karma.
 Rinpoche reminds us that we can purify our previous bad karma.
 We have the choice to completely free ourselves from this karmic cycle.
+We develop confidence that we can change our habits of reacting.
 But we must resolve to actually do this now!

 Practicing Non-swinging: An Exercise